 Also proactively and on top of regulatory duties, actively screen their product portfolio to steer them towards better overall sustainability performance and thus future proofing their portfolio’s given the high demand – from several actors ranging from the European commission, over financial actors, over consumers and business clients – to have products that better then do no harm actively contribute towards the United Nations Sustainable Development Goals.
 Those companies joined forces already in 2018 to develop a methodology that was described in the report of the World Business Council on Sustainable Development publication on ‘Chemical Industry Methodology for Portfolio Sustainability Assessments (PSA)’.

-Objective information in layman’s language is hard to find. essenscia therefore supports the GreenFacts Initiative to translate the available scientific information into Dutch.
-GreenFacts is a non-profit project which brings complex scientific consensus reports on health and the environment (from, for example, international organisations such as the WHO, FAO, IARC, UNEP, and the European Commission) within the reach of non-specialists.
+Objective information in layman’s language is hard to find. essenscia therefore supports the GreenFacts’ initiative to translate the available scientific information into Dutch.
+GreenFacts is a non-profit project which brings complex scientific consensus reports on health and the environment from international organisations such as the WHO (World Health Organization), FAO (Food and Agriculture Organization), IARC (International Agency for Research on Cancer), UNEP (United Nations Environment Programme), and the European Commission) within the reach of non-specialists.
 GreenFacts publishes clear, faithful and verified summaries of existing scientific reports on health, the environment and sustainable development.
-These are peer reviewed under the control of an independent Scientific Committee.
+These are peer reviewed under the control of an independent scientific committee.